nexushoratio/userscripts/lib/userscript.md

 Wrappers for dealing with variations in userscript managers.

-## Exported properties (as of version 2)
+## Exported properties (as of version 6)
 * version - Bumped per release.
+* UserscriptError - Library specific exception (deprecated).
-* UserscriptError - Library specific exception.
+* Exception - Library specific exception.
 * licenseData - License data extracted from the userscript header.
 * environmentData - Raw text about the current environment.